In this dog gear buyer’s guide, we’ve rounded up the best reflective dog collars, lights and other reflective dog gear from top brands.

 The range includes several vibrant as well as more plain designs, all with reflective stitching detail and a silicone tag silencer.
 The collar pictured is one of our adventure dog Kepler’s favorites, and is his everyday dog collar.

-Having a reflective leash will help you (and your attachment to your dog) be seen at night, and so it’s worth knowing that Ruffwear also offers these matching Crag leashes, all with reflective stitching, the option to wear them round your waist, and (in our opinion) the best leash clip on the market.
+Having a reflective leash will help you (and your attachment to your dog) be seen at night, and so it’s worth knowing that Ruffwear also offers these Crag leashes, to match the reflective collars, all with reflective stitching, the option to wear them around your waist, and (in our opinion) the best leash clip on the market.

 As an added bonus, the Crag one-inch wide dog collars are the ideal size for attaching dog GPS trackers like Kepler’s Fi GPS.